node-red/node-red.github.io/docs/hardware/beagleboneblack.md

-To do this, first install the `octalbonescript` library - see [the octalbonescript readme](https://github.com/theoctal/octalbonescript) for detailed install instructions depending on your kernal.
+To do this, first install the `octalbonescript` library - see [the octalbonescript readme](https://github.com/theoctal/octalbonescript) for detailed install instructions depending on your kernal, but for debian squeeze it will be

+    sudo npm i -g octalbonescript

 Then update `settings.js` to add the `octalbonescript` module to the Function global context - to do this :

 When you run node-red it will print the location of `settings.js` like

-    [info] Settings file  : /usr/local/lib/node_modules/node-red/settings.js
+    [info] Settings file  : /root/.node-red/settings.js

-Edit this `settings.js` file - you may need to be administrator or sudo to do this.
+Edit this `settings.js` file - you may need to be root or sudo to do this.
 And there we need to uncomment the octalbonescript library line.

     functionGlobalContext: {
         // os:require('os'),
-        octalbonescript:require('octalbonescript'),
-        // jfive:require("johnny-five"),
-        // j5board:require("johnny-five").Board({repl:false})
+        octalbonescript:require('octalbonescript')
     },

 The module is then available to any functions you write as `context.global.octalbonescript`.